MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.markdown

 author: tim.j.smith@genesys.com
 ---

-The Web Services Data Dip (WSDD) connector integrates your interactive voice response (IVR) system with a web service that you create that implements the web services data dip connector API.
+The Web Services Data Dip (WSDD) connector integrates your interaction flows (voice IVRs, scripts, and future implementations) with a web service that you create that implements the web services data dip connector API.
 Your web service can call any third-party system that stores data, such as a customer relationship management (CRM) database.
 This blog post will cover implementing both standard and custom WSDD operations in a node.js web service.

 ## Resources